 The facelift, also known as a deep plane face and neck lift, is a plastic surgery procedure which can completely rejuvenate the mid face, lower face, and the neck.
 By correcting sagging facial skin, jowls, and loose neck skin, the result is a more refreshed and youthful appearance.
-This cosmetic procedure provides dramatic yet natural and long-lasting results.
 Good candidates for a face and neck lift include healthy men and women who are looking to improve significant face and neck sagging with redundant skin, fat, and muscle.

 The current popular trend, which has been greatly influenced by the media, is for patients to avoid the “facelift” and instead try to fit themselves into some named wonder procedure.
 These procedures of the moment often promise miracle rejuvenation in an hour or less with no downtime or discomfort.

-Dr. Schwartz encourages patients to carefully consider what will give them the best value for their money and the most satisfaction in long term results.
-It is often far better to take a little more time to recover and spend a little more now to achieve a far superior and longer lasting result as opposed to chasing a “fad” procedure or technology that will only require you to do something again in a year or, worse, repair an untoward result.
+Dr. Schwartz encourages patients to carefully consider what will give them the best value for their money and the most satisfaction.
+It is often far better to take a little more time to recover and spend a little more now to achieve a far superior result as opposed to chasing a “fad” procedure or technology that will only require you to do something again in a year or, worse, repair an untoward result.

 What is the Procedure for a Facelift?

-What is the Recovery Time for a Facelift?
+What is the Recovery Time for a Facelift in West Palm Beach, Florida?

 Recovery after the a face and neck lift procedure takes about one week.
 Patients may experience some minor discomfort which can be treated with medication.
 Bruising and swelling may also occur.
 The stitches are removed in about one week.
 Most patients can return to work within two weeks, though more strenuous activities should be postponed for about three weeks.